Let’s say you have a goal.

 They then act in accordance with the belief that because they don’t know ‘the how’ there is no possible way for additional money to come in.
 Their brain wouldn’t see it if the $20k knocked on their door.

-There is a way to practice this.
 There are two little mindset hacks I’ve used to open up the brain and allow ‘the how’ to take a back seat.
 I do these exercises with my coaching students.

 A few considerations before we get started: